 Frequently Asked Questions

-In short, you can think of Rego, the free app, as a “trial” version of Rego Pro, limited to 10 places, with an in-app upgrade that removes all limits, and unlocks all the features of Rego Pro.
-For more details, see this article in The Guide.
+In short, you can think of Rego, the free app, as a trial version of Rego Pro, limited to 10 places, with an in-app upgrade that removes all limits, and unlocks all the features of Rego Pro.
+For more details.

 The page shows a map, a telephone number, some photos from the restaurant and some reviews.

 You could easily get the impression that we at Rego store all that information in the database that sits behind our web server.

 But that’s not how it works.
 The only thing we store in our database is that unique number you see in the link, i.e. for Lucas’s Pizzeria, we store the number 4c4ca4a574e81b8d4f159106.